xcp-ng/xcp-ng-org/docs/guests.md

 ```
 apt install xe-guest-utilities
 ```

+The last known package was published for the LTS release Focal Fossa.
+It was dropped from more recent releases.
+We enjoin you to contact ubuntu packagers for them to start packaging it again.
+In the meantime you can install the guest tools from our guest tools ISO image, as explained below.

 *Feel free to add other distros to the above list if they provide the tools in their repositories.*